alert

 [Image]

-George E. Pruden, II, retired from the federal government after serving over 36 years, including 21 years in the ethics field.
-He has provided ethics counseling and training in four different federal agencies and has served as the lead ethics official in three of those agencies.
+George E. Pruden II, retired from the federal government after serving more than 36 years, including 21 years in the ethics field.
+He provided ethics counseling and training for four different federal agencies and served as the lead ethics official for three of those agencies.

-Prior to retiring, he served as a Senior Counsel in the Office of the General Counsel for the Office of Justice Programs (OJP) at the DOJ where he provided legal advice to several criminal justice program offices.
-He also served as the legal advisor to the Freedom of Information Act (FOIA) Officer, served as OJP’s Senior Component Official for Privacy and as OJP’s FOIA Public Liaison.
+Prior to retiring, he served as a senior counsel in the Office of the General Counsel for the DOJ Office of Justice Programs (OJP), where he provided legal advice to several criminal justice program offices.
+He also served as the legal advisor to the Freedom of Information Act (FOIA) officer, served as OJP’s senior component official for privacy and as OJP’s FOIA public liaison.
 His other duties included serving as an ethics attorney, and he handled litigation involving discrimination under Title VII of the Civil Rights Act of 1964.
-He was an inaugural member of the DOJ’s Mediator Corps, where he was often selected to serve as the mediator in many high-profile mediations for the Federal Bureau of Investigation.
-Prior to his tenure at OJP, he served as the General Counsel for six years for the Court Services and Offender Supervision Agency for the District of Columbia, a federal agency responsible for providing probation, parole and pretrial services for D.C. offenders.
-Prior to that, he served as an Associate General Counsel/Ethics Officer for the Federal Bureau of Prisons.
+He was an inaugural member of DOJ’s Mediator Corps, where he was often selected to serve as the mediator in many high-profile mediations for the Federal Bureau of Investigation.
+Prior to his tenure at OJP, he served as the general counsel for six years for the Court Services and Offender Supervision Agency for the District of Columbia, a federal agency responsible for providing probation, parole and pretrial services for D.C. offenders.
+He also served as an associate general counsel/ethics officer for the Federal Bureau of Prisons.

-Mr. Pruden served in the White House Counsel's Office handling the review of financial disclosure reports and other documents for nominees to various federal agencies, boards and commissions.
-Some of his other professional experiences include having served as a Professorial Lecturer in Ethics at the Washington College of Law at The American University and as an Instructor of Political Science at Norfolk State University.
+Mr. Pruden served in the White House Counsel's Office, handling the review of financial disclosure reports and other documents for nominees to various federal agencies, boards and commissions.
+Some of his other professional experiences include having served as a professorial lecturer in ethics at the Washington College of Law at The American University and as an instructor of political science at Norfolk State University.
 He received many awards and honors during his career.
-In December 2014, he was awarded the Assistant Attorney General's Award for Outstanding Contributions to the Office of Justice Programs.
+In December 2014, he was awarded the Assistant Attorney General's Award for Outstanding Contributions to OJP.
 In June 1999, he was awarded the Federal Bureau of Prisons' Commendation Medal for the Outstanding Performance of Duty.
-During his tenure at the OJP, he received over 17 performance awards in less than 10 years.
+During his tenure at OJP, he received more than 17 performance awards in fewer than 10 years.

-He is currently serving as a co-principal developing a new business, Pruden-Hinkson Solutions.
-This new entity will provide mediation, consulting and training services to federal agencies, state and local governmental agencies and non-profits.
+Mr. Pruden is currently serving as a co-principal developing a new business, Pruden-Hinkson Solutions.
+This new entity will provide mediation, consulting and training services to federal agencies, state and local governmental agencies and nonprofits.

 DR. STEVEN J. HAUSMAN